 Everything changed after meeting one of my now best friends, Brittney Glaze.
 She opened my eyes to a whole new world of female hunters like myself.
 I remember her calling me and telling me about a Georgia hog hunt.
 It was with a group of girls who share the same passion for hunting as I do.
 She was part of the non-profit organization called American Daughters of Conservation who was hosting this hunt.
 I remember thinking to myself “why not?
 Go try it and see what you think” and that was the best decision I ever made.

 American Daughters of Conservation

 I must admit, I was nervous going into my first hunt with a group of girls I had never met.
 Based on social media and other online networks, I had a skewed idea of women in the outdoor industry.
 Many images were focused more on how the woman looks rather than taking a clean, ethical shot.
 There were few images of women field dressing or baiting their own hook when fishing.

-I also worried that I would encounter judgement for never having been hog hunting or not being the most experienced but as soon as I got there, I knew it was not going to be the case.
+I also worried that I would encounter judgement for never having been hog hunting.
+Or not being the most experienced.
+As soon as I got there, I knew it was not going to be the case.
 I had never met a group of people who were so down-to-earth!
-They were all so open and welcoming and I felt a sense of relief when I discovered that I wasn’t the only newbie to go hog hunting
+They were all so open and welcoming.
+I felt a sense of relief when I discovered that I wasn’t the only newbie to go hog hunting

 American Daughters of Conservation opened a whole new world to me.
 A world where women who share a common passion for the outdoors come together to encourage each other.
 You are never a stranger on any trip or organized events you go on with ADC.
 Whether you are an expert hunter, fisher, conservationist or you have never held a gun or bated a hook, this organization is a life changer.
 Through this organization you not only meet women who uplift, inspire, support and encourage you, you become family.